 There are currently 3 residential Short-Term Holding Facilities (STHF), which can hold detainees for up to seven days, in addition to a small facility in Yarl's Wood, where some people are detained for screening.
-Many airports or reporting centres have short term holding facilities where people are held under detention powers for up to 24 hours.
+Many airports or reporting centres have short-term holding facilities where people are held under detention powers for up to 24 hours.
+An inspection of the facilities receiving those arriving at the port of Dover, drew attention to the poor conditions in which new arrivals were held.